 Yakult & Research

-Yakult has substantial scientific data from over 80 years of research, including over 100 publications of human trials.
-Several trials have shown that L. casei Shirota survives the human gastrointestinal tract, and positive outcomes have been shown in people in good health and with differing health conditions.
+Yakult has substantial scientific data from over 80 years of research, including over 100 publications of human trials, and several trials have shown that L. casei Shirota survives the human gastrointestinal tract.

-Yakult continues to support independent research in hospitals, universities and institutes worldwide, including the UK and Ireland, to further investigate the effects of L. casei Shirota.
+Yakult continues to support independent research in hospitals, universities and institutes worldwide, including the UK and Ireland, to further investigate the role of the gut microbiota in health and disease.